-Outside your home we will ensure:
+In summary, outside your home we will ensure:

-- · Your roof is watertight.
+- Your roof is watertight.

 - The gutters are sound.

 - The windows and doors are secure.

 - Paths, handrails, steps, walls, hedges, and existing gates are all safe.

 - Gardens are clear, grass and hedges/bushes trimmed, and pathways weeded and swept.